manufacturist/community-bulletin-board/README.md

 A low-cost, secure, invite-only bulletin board web app with encrypted storage.

 This solution allows your community to post on an online bulletin board.
-The Admin invites new members via email, and each member can have up to 2 active posts (by default) at a time to keep things organized.
+The moderators invite new members via email, and each member can have up to 2 active posts (by default) at a time to keep things organized.

-An Admin can:
+A moderator can:

-* Moderate the board by removing posts
 * Adjust the number of active posts per user [0,5]
-* Promote users to `admin` (note: the `owner` can demote any user to `member`)
+* Promote other users to moderators (note: the owner can demote any user to member)
+* Remove posts or users

 Supports three interface themes: the classic one which is `cork`, and the `light` & `dark` ones.

 All the data stored in the database is encrypted.
 It is decrypted when it is retrieved and served to the users.
-The administrators are the only ones that can read the email addresses.
+The moderators are the only ones that can read the email addresses.

 #### Philosophy

 This project is a slower way to get in touch with your community.
 It's based on the idea of `ma` (間), a Japanese word for the pause or space between things.
-There are no notifications.
-No reactions.
-No pressure to reply fast.
-Just a calm place to share and check in when you feel like it.
+The appreciation of "negative" space.
+There are no notifications or reactions.
+Just a calm place to share and check in when you feel like it, without the typical social media urgency.

 ## Table of Contents